erminakal/Eventertain-Yourself-Project/README.md

     v.
 From the training package we run the file ImportConstants.java to load the cities, the supercategories(combination of categories from both websites) and the intermediate   tables.

     vi.
+Run the efbackend package,so as to run the sql queries

+   vii.
 Loading of the records / data.
 Import the csv files that contain the data of the tables.

 2. Front-end execution